joshuakwong/UNSW_SecSoc_CTF_19T2_my_chall/README.md

 There are 4 challenges:
 1. 64seBA
-- crypto challange
+- crypto challenge
 - don't use open decode.py unless you really don't know how to do it

 2. EnCrYpT
-- crypto challange
+- crypto challenge

 3. bufff
 - simple binary challenge